 Beehiiv (founded by former Morning Brew operator Tyler Denk) charges flat monthly fees rather than taking a subscription percentage — closer to a SaaS model than a marketplace.
 Kajabi charges a flat monthly fee for course and digital product hosting and lets the creator keep 100 percent of revenue.
 Kit (formerly ConvertKit) operates the same way for email creators.
 This is the infrastructure pattern of the next phase of the creator economy: platforms that charge for tooling rather than taking a cut of every dollar.
 For creators above a certain revenue threshold the math favors the flat-fee infrastructure model overwhelmingly.

 Three patterns emerge from the pay stack.
 First, direct-payment platforms — OnlyFans, Substack, Patreon — pay the creator most.
 Ad-mediated platforms — YouTube, TikTok, Spotify, X — pay the creator a structurally smaller share, because the ad sales layer takes a cut.
-Second, infrastructure platforms — Beehiiv, Kajabi, Kit — are the long-term winners for creators who reach scale, because their share of creator revenue trends toward zero as the creator grows.
+Second, infrastructure platforms — Beehiiv, Kajabi, Kit, Mighty Networks, Stan Store — are the long-term winners for creators who reach scale, because their share of creator revenue trends toward zero as the creator grows.
 Third, no-payout platforms — LinkedIn — can still be the most valuable platform a creator uses, if the off-platform conversion economics are strong enough.
 The platform that pays nothing can be the most lucrative one to build on.

 The operator question is not which platform pays the highest split.
 It is which platform's revenue model compounds in the operator's direction.
 The answer varies by creator, audience, and product.